HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The instruction opCode for BRK is the opCode value of zero.
 A zero instruction word result is treated as a NOP.

-// ??? while it will help with the NOP needed in the pipeline, is that a good idea to just run through zeroes this way ?

 <!--------------------------------------------------------------------------------------------------------->